You’ll Fall in Love With Swimming at This Waterfall Hiding Along a Breathtaking Washington Trail

 When you finally reach Keekwulee Falls, pause for lunch before getting ready to swim.
 Years of water erosion have carved divots into the rock, creating smooth pools perfect for swimming.

 For us Washingtonians, it's also good news to hear that leashed pups are allowed on the trail to Keekwulee.
-Just make sure they adhere to the outdoorsmen's creed to "leave no trace."
+Just make sure to treat them like a fellow hiker and ensure that your pup is also adhering to Leave No Trace principles.

 There's no denying that the Evergreen State boasts countless beautiful lakes and beaches.
 That said, many people's summer bucket list includes finding where to swim at a waterfall in Washington.
 An hour outside Seattle, Keekwulee Falls is the best place to live out your summertime dream, promising a relatively easy hike that's perfect for the whole family!